 But this is a task that can only be carried out effectively if all of us do our part generously.
 Because of this, the first requirement is SOLIDARITY.
 Only insofar as we feel ourselves brothers and sisters in solidarity with one another can such a critical problem as the ownership and exploitation of land in Guatemala find channels for solution.
-Solidarity is the opposite of egotistical individualism, since it makes us think of others at the same time as we think of our own needs.
+Solidarity is the opposite of egotistical individualism, since it makes us us seek a solution to the problems of our neighbors.
 It makes us seek a solution to the problems of our neighbors.
-It has its basis in the Christian meaning of friendship, since solidarity is based precisely on a fundamental truth of Christianity: we are all brothers and sisters because we are children of the same God, we are gifted with the same dignity, we enjoy the same rights and we are called to the same glerification with God.
+It has its basis in the Christian meaning of friendship, since solidarity is based precisely on a fundamental truth of Christianity: we are all brothers and sisters because we are children of the same Cod, we are gifted with the same dignity, we enjoy the same rights and we are called to the same glerification with Cod.